learn-co-students/introduction-to-es6-quiz-dc-web-career-010719/README.md

 (x) True
 ( ) False

-?: What is the value of `obj` in the following example?
+?: What is the final value of `obj` in the following example?

 ```javascript
 const obj = { foo: 1 }